open-xml-templating/docxtemplater/readme.md

         path
             Type:"String"
-            Default:"document.xml"
+            Default:"word/document.xml"
             This argument determines from which document you want to get the text.
-The main document is called document.xml, but they are other documents: "header1.xml", "footer1.xml"
+The main document is called word/document.xml, but they are other documents: "word/header1.xml", "word/footer1.xml"

 ## Known issues ##